JadenFurtado/security_writeups/README.md

 I have never done nor supported any criminal hacking.
 I have never hacked anyone or any company to cause them harm.
 I have always responsibly disclosed all the vulnerabilities that I have found till date.
 I have never asked a company for money to disclose a vulnerability and never held anyone to ransom over a vulnerability.
 ### Not all hackers are criminals

+### Have I written malware?

+Yes, I have written a few viruses.
+You can find one of the repositories of these in my github account.